shahanakattil/MB-230-Dynamics365forCustomerService/Instructions/Labs/LAB[MB-230]_M03Lab01_Create_knowledge_articles.md

 1. Change the view to **Archived Articles**.
 You should find the old version of the **Missing Parts** article in this view.

     ![](../images/Knowledge-management-9.png)

+> **Congratulations** on completing the task!
+Now, it's time to validate it.
+Here are the steps:
+> - Select the **Lab Validation** tab located at the upper right corner of the lab guide section.
+> - Hit the Validate button for the corresponding task.
+If you receive a success message, you can proceed to the next task.
+> - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
+> - If you need any assistance, please contact us at labs-support@spektrasystems.com.
+We are available 24/7 to help you out.

+**Result:** You have successfully created the Knowledge Management and approved and publish knowledge article in Dyamic 365 customer services.